makovalab-psu/amplicover/README.md

 # Amplicover

-Amplicon identification tool for vertebrate sex chromosomes based on K-mer
+Amplicon identification tool for vertebrate sex chromosomes based on k-mers, under development in the [Makova Lab](https://github.com/makovalab-psu)

 > **Note:** This tool is currently under active development.